Ron Kitchenn: Telecommunications

 Kitchenn was recruited by the Australian Post Master General's (PMG) Department which was also known as the Australian Post Office (APO) in February 1951.
 The British Post Office offered a generous parachute clause to engineering recruits to Australia: if the new position in Australia was not satisfactory, recruits could return to BPO's employment without penalty within three years.

 While still in London he was asked to work at Australia House to devise and administer tests and interviews to recruit technician and cable-jointer staff.
 Feeling interviews were inadequate and without the means to perform practical tests, Kitchenn decided on a set of manual dexterity tests supported by acknowledged authorities.

-Kitchenn came to Australia in September 1951 starting work in Sydney, NSW.
+Kitchenn came to Australia in September 1951 starting work in Sydney, New South Wales.
 He was a senior professional engineer in the PMG's Department, continuing in it after it became a quasi government organisation name Telecom Australia.

 Doug Brooke, formerly Supervising Engineer, Transmission & Line Planning, Telecom Australia in the 1970s, wrote:

 "Ron was in charge of one of the three divisions, with the responsibility for the formulation of operational parameters for telephonic speech transmission to ensure that end-to-end telephone communication meets intelligibility and grade of service standards irrespective of whether it is a local, national or international call.
 This feature is vital for all telephone conversations – the lifeblood of industry, commerce, and the community generally."

 The subsequent adoption internationally of most of the results of this work by the Geneva-based International Telecommunication Union (ITU) – an organ of the United Nations (UN) was largely due to Kitchenn's professionalism, tenacity, drive and attention to detail over many years.

 Kitchenn was an organiser and participant in the first international seminar on national transmission planning for the ITU, held in Melbourne in 1970.
 He was also a CCITT Special Rapporteur for studies on transmission characteristics of circuits in the switched international network and on stability and echo.
 He was also: